Windows 8 RT

 • Windows Store app ecosystem

-• Modern UI with touch‑first design
+• Touch‑first Modern UI

 • Connected Standby (instant‑on power mode)